d-smit/sentinel2-deep-learning/README.md

 ## Project Overview

 The goal of this project was to develop training methodologies for land-cover prediction using Sentinel-2 imagery.
+A presentation, given to a technical and non-technical audience, can be found [here](presentation.pdf).

-We were aiming to consider spatial and textural elements of the scene, to assess their impact on classification.
+We were aiming to consider spatial and textural elements of a scene, in order to assess their impact on classification.
 We had access to a single Sentinel-2 tile of South-West England.
 Our ground-truth was Corine Land-Cover mapping for the same area.

 ## Data Preparation